Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Introduction

-We experimentally validate our approach on diverse manifolds on both real-world and synthetic datasets, on which our method outperforms or is on par with the state-of-the-art baselines.
-We demonstrate that ours can scale to high dimensions while allowing significantly faster training compared to score matching of previous diffusion models.
-Especially on general manifolds, our method shows superior performance with dramatically reduced in-training simulation steps, using only 5\% of the simulation steps compared to the previous CNF model.
-We summarize our main contributions as follows: \begin{itemize}[itemsep=0.5mm, parsep=1pt, leftmargin=*] \item We propose a new generative model for directly building a generative process on general manifolds, which does not rely on the time-reversal approach used in previous denoising diffusion models. \item We derive theoretical groundwork for the bridge processes and the diffusion mixture process in the Riemannian setting, and introduce an efficient objective readily applicable to general manifolds. \item Our method shows superior performance on diverse manifolds that can scale to higher dimensions while allowing significantly faster training compared to previous diffusion models. \item Especially on general manifolds, our approach outperforms previous CNF model with greatly reduced in-training simulation steps, demonstrating the necessity of a stochastic generative process. \end{itemize}
+We experimentally validate our approach on diverse manifolds of both real-world and synthetic datasets, on which our method outperforms or is on par with the state-of-the-art baselines.
+We demonstrate that ours can scale to high dimensions while allowing significantly faster training compared to the previous diffusion models relying on score matching.
+Especially on general manifolds, our method shows superior performance with dramatically reduced in-training simulation steps, using only 5\% of the steps compared to CNF model.
+We summarize our main contributions as follows:

+\begin{itemize}[itemsep=0.5mm, parsep=3pt, leftmargin=*] \item We propose a principled framework for building generation processes on general manifolds as a mixture of bridge processes that does not require estimation of heat kernel. \item We present a geometric design for the drift of the diffusion process as a weighted mean of tangent directions on manifolds that guides the process to the target distribution, and introduce an efficient training objective readily applicable to general manifolds. \item Our method achieves superior performance on diverse manifolds, and we empirically show that ours can scale to higher dimensions with significantly faster training compared to previous diffusion models. \item Especially on general manifolds, our approach outperforms CNF model with greatly reduced in-training simulation steps, demonstrating the necessity of stochasticity. \end{itemize}